 Your B-SCC diploma is valid for ten years.
 After that, you will have to re-sit the examination.
 You need to keep track of this yourself.
 You can check the period of validity of your diploma in the Central Diploma Register (in Dutch).
 Your diploma is only valid if it is registered in the Central Diploma Register.

 Do you already have a SOS-SCC, SIS-SCT, Intermediate safety management or Higher safety management diploma?
 Then you are exempted from B-SCC.

 The Netherlands and Belgium have a long tradition of cooperation in the field of Safety, Health and Environment Checklist Contractors (SCC).
 As a result, Belgium now uses exactly the same system as the Netherlands.
 Dutch and Belgian SCC diplomas (including B-SCC) are therefore equivalent and valid in both countries.

-You can often work with your B-SCC diploma in Germany, France and Austria.
+You can often work with your B-SCC diploma in Germany and Austria.
 This is ultimately at the discretion of your client.
-Conversely, in principle the German, French and Austrian variants of the B-SCC are also accepted here, again at the discretion of the client.
+Conversely, in principle the German and Austrian variants of B-SCC are also accepted here, again at the discretion of the client.

 Other countries do not (as yet) use safety systems comparable to SCC.
 In principle, your diploma is not valid there, just as B-SCC variants from other countries are not valid in the Netherlands.

 The cost of a B-SCC diploma depends on several factors.
 Are you taking a training course or are you only sitting examinations?
 What kind of training course or examination is it?
 Did you pass the examination the first time or did you have to re-sit the examination?